mozilla/pontoon/specs/0113-email-consents.md

 - Opt-in check box:
 - Opt-in check box label (consent text): "I’m okay with Mozilla handling my info as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>."

+## Additional card for tour

+As part of new user onboarding, point new users to user preferences and call out the ability to enable emain communication preferences.

+(Section: content)
+- Header: Stay up to date
+- Body: "Occasionally we may send updates by email regarding localizaiton projects and the Pontoon platform.
+If you'd like to stay up to date you can enable these emails via your user preferences here."
+- Link: Link to user preferences

 # Prerequisites

 1. Copy to be reviewed by legal before launch.